kotio-home-automation/ruuvitag-server/README.md

 Raspberry Pi and bluetooth low energy is a bit harder operation, see http://www.elinux.org/RPi_Bluetooth_LE if you are running RPi with wheezy or https://learn.adafruit.com/install-bluez-on-the-raspberry-pi/installation if you are running RPi with jessie.

+## Node.js and bluetooth

+**The co-operation of Node.js and bluetooth with current library dependencies requires that Node.js version is <= 9**

 ## Install dependencies

   ```